-I’m posting our info where ever there is a possibility of a younger than me farmer with the skills and energy required to farm and take to market.
+I’m posting our info where ever there is a possibility of a younger than me farmer with the skills and energy required to farm and market.
 We have a long term farm worker and myself doing everything, or not, as sometimes happens.
-We intend to continue living on the property, retaining the trees and fenced gardens around our home.
+We intend to continue living on the property, retaining the trees and fenced gardens around our home, leaving the cottage and mature trees for you.

 The land is 100% organic and has been since 2003.
 We had organic certification for one year and let it go, though as it was explained to me, it is easily re obtained.
 There is a second home on the property, 1300 square feet, which could be leased to a farmer.
-In addition, there is a full hookup Tiny Home/ RV space on the land.
+In addition, there is a full hookup Tiny Home/ RV space on the land, currently rented out, sorry!

 Our land is on Prune hill, just ten minutes from the Camas Farmer’s market and twenty minutes from the Vancouver Farmer’s market.
+There is a large enough population on this hill alone to support a CSA.
 There is a Natural Grocer’s market just 10 minutes from here.
-First time this year their all organic produce section featured produce from a local organic farmer.
+Their all organic produce section featured produce from a local organic farmer pre pandemic.

-If you know anyone who may be interested or other organizations where my posting might find the right connections, please let me know.
+If you know anyone who may be interested or other organizations where my posting might find the right connections, please feel free to share this posting.

 a farmer to lease the fruit trees

-currently land has fruit trees and blueberries and raspberries
+currently land has many fruit trees, blueberries and raspberries

 City water.
-All fruit trees offered for lease are mature (we're retaining the young ones) and we are big users of wood chips to reduce watering needs.
+All fruit trees offered for lease are mature (we're retaining the young ones that aren't producing yet) and we are big users of wood chips to reduce watering needs.

 as stated in the above text, a barn could be available for lease